 1.)
 Transition from a “Pull” to a “Push” tactic- Years ago the best practice was for distributors, dealerships to order or “pull” a certain part when inventory became low.
 This method can be very time and labor intensive because it is reactive in nature and is often a last minute order.
 Today, to remain efficient and reduce the risk of a poor end-user experience, a “push” strategy is more effective.
 Instead of low inventory triggering an order, leveraging an Enterprise Resource Plan, an order is sent, or “pushed”, to where it is needed.
 Allowing technological platforms to maintain inventory and place orders reduces errors and redundant tasks from your labor force and other resources.

 2.)
 Inventory forecasting- Changing the way that inventory is managed and organized can support these new complex supply chains.
 Shipping smaller quantities more frequently can increase the efficacy of the entire operation.
 A high velocity network keeps the supply chain running smoothly.
 Segregating part types by size, volume and frequency of use is key in optimizing and forecasting inventory.
-This can be achieved through a customized plan with strategic facility and SKU layouts and management, as detailed here.
+This can be achieved through a customized plan with strategic facility and SKU layouts and management.

 3.)
 Technology- Many entities are still attempting to get as much as possible from aging and antiquated systems.
 Not only is this technology becoming increasingly less effective, it is also becoming more expensive to maintain.
 Your fulfillment technology is the pivotal element of the service parts supply chain.
 As the demand for replacement parts grows and the number of new model releases increases, legacy systems simply cannot handle the workload.